August 19th is National Aviation Day!

 The National Navy UDT-SEAL Museum is the only museum that is solely dedicated to preserving the history of the US Navy SEALs.
 The museum is located on the training grounds of the original Navy combat divers, the Frogmen.
 The Museum opened its doors on Veterans Day in 1985 and has grown to national stature in 2007.
 Their main goal is to educate through interactive exhibits while honoring fallen Navy SEALs and helping their families through the Trident House Charities Program.

-Located at the Miami Executive Airport, Wings Over Miami is a museum that serves as a tribute to aviators and veterans who pioneered civilian and military flight.
+Located at the Miami Executive Airport, Wings Over Miami is a museum that serves as a tribute to aviators and also veterans who pioneered civilian and military flight.
 The museum displays and flies military and classic planes in order to share and educate on the history of flight.
 Nearly the entire fleet is in flying condition, and you can see maintenance and renovations on some of the vintage planes while you walk through the museum!

 Comments are closed.